thedigitalgarage/meteorjs-ex/README.md

 + Forking the Meteor seed project on the Digital Garage Github Organization to your private repository.
 + Creating a Meteor application workspace on the Digital Garage platform.
 + Bootstrapping Meteor in your Meteor Application workspace with MongoDB and Node.js containers from Docker Hub.
-+ Building the AngularJS application from the source in the forked repository and deploying the application on Meteor.

 After signing into your Github account, go to: [www.github.com/thdigitalgarage/meteor-ex](www.github.com/thedigitalgarage/meteor-ex) and fork the repository into your own account.
 This repository contains some files and a file structure that will give you a quick start on your Meteor application.
 I go into more detail on the files and file structure a little further into the tutorial.
 For now, let's complete our setup by logging into your Digital Garage account and set up Meteor.